-In Part 1 of this series, we discuss Simple Dietary Strategies for Weight Loss.
-It is highly recommended that you read that post first, as your diet will contribute the vast majority of your weight loss success.
+In Part 1 of this series, Any Diet Plan To Lose Weight Must Follow This 1 Rule we discuss the key components of eating for weight loss.
+I highly recommended that you read that post first, as your diet will contribute the vast majority of your weight loss success.

 This post will cover:

-Simple strategies that you can use to help boost your weight loss
+- Simple workout strategies that you can use to help boost your weight loss

-Do I Have to Exercise to Lose Weight?
+Do I Have to Exercise or Run to Lose Weight?

 You could probably discard most of what you’ve been told about weight loss.